 “What is an act of peace?”

-Simple, bold color palettes
+Utilize simple, bold color palettes

 Place value propositions and the primary call to action above the fold

-How might we inspire users to stay engaged?
+My team brainstormed potential focal points and voted on the question most aligned with our goal: How might we inspire users to stay engaged?

 “I can volunteer and log my action.”